vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Item.md

 ## Introduction

-The vc-item element is intended to be used as a piece of the vComet elements below.
+The vc-item element is intended to be used as a piece of the eon elements below.

 - [vc-appmenu](/vimlet/VimletComet/master/docs/release/index.html#!version=1.0.0&mode=tutorial&file=entries%2FComponents%2FAppmenu.md)
 - **vc-combobox**